DFHack/dfhack/docs/plugins/reveal.rst

 ``revflood``
     Hide everything, then reveal tiles with a path to the keyboard cursor (if enabled) or the selected unit (if a unit is selected) or else a random citizen.
-This allows reparing maps that you accidentally saved while they were revealed.
+This allows repairing maps that you accidentally saved while they were revealed.
 Note that tiles behind constructed walls are also revealed as a workaround for :bug:`1871`.